 End Social Isolation

-Over the years, the following adaptive therapeutic activities and neurorehab programs have proven transformative during healing and recovery.
-While it may feel overwhelming—or even unrealistic—to adopt all these programs at once, the key is to start small.
+The following adaptive therapeutic activities and neurorehab programs have proven transformative during healing and recovery.
+While it may feel overwhelming or unrealistic to adopt all these programs at once, the key is to start small.
 By gradually incorporating them, one step at a time, you’ll build a strong foundation for recovery and accelerate your healing.
-There is much research that reveals the value of these programs, which are designed to empower you with practical, adaptable tools to support your journey toward recovery and well-being.
+There is much research, referenced below, that reveals the value of these programs, which are designed to empower you with practical, adaptable tools to support your journey toward recovery and well-being.

 Reference: